awelm/blog/content/posts/my-databricks-journey.md

 ### Leaving Databricks

 Although working at Databricks was an amazing experience, I recently decided to leave in order to build my own company.
-I now feel that I have the technical chops and experience to build my own SaaS business.
+I've noticed some gaps in the dev tools market while working at Databricks and I now feel that I have the technical chops to build a solution.
 As you may have noticed by now, I optimize for ownership and learning above everything else.
 Building my own company will push me to the next level and I can't wait to write about these new experiences.
 Thanks for reading and stay tuned!